timlihk/Stockbee-market-monitor/README.md

 ## Data Source

 This page fetches a public Google Sheet as CSV.
-The sheet ID is hard‑coded in `script.js` as `SHEET_ID`.
+The sheet ID is defined in `script.js` as `SHEET_ID`, and you can override it (and the sheet tab) via query params.

 To use your sheet:
-- Publish the sheet to the web (File → Share → Publish to web) so the CSV endpoints are readable without auth.
+- Publish to the web: File → Share → Publish to web.
+Choose the sheet/tab you want visible.
-- Replace the `SHEET_ID` in `script.js` with your own.
+- Replace `SHEET_ID` in `script.js` with your own, or pass it in the URL.
+- Optional: pass `gid` if your data is not in the first tab.
-- The app tries multiple CSV endpoints (gviz/published/export) and finally a light CORS proxy for browsers that block Google CSV CORS.
+- The app tries multiple endpoints (gviz / published / export) and, as a last resort, a light CORS proxy to make it work on GitHub Pages.

 Expected columns (header names are normalized and forgiving):
 - `Date`